cessda/cessda.cvs.contentguide/translations.md

 ### Term definitions

 Translating code/term definitions is not mandatory.
-However, to ensure standardised and consistent metadata across countries and organisations, you need to provide access to the definitions either in English or in the local language for those producing documentation.
-When
+However, to ensure standardised and consistent metadata across countries and organisations, it is recommended to provide access to the definitions either in English or in the local language for those producing documentation.

-translating definitions, aim to translate the source as closely as possible.
+When translating definitions, aim to translate the source as closely as possible.
 However, if a sentence in a definition proves very hard to translate, you can express it in a slightly different way, as long as you preserve its **meaning**.
 Check that the translated definition